KonradHoeffner/tempoguide/index.md

 Grist is really confusing: You can’t Force of Negation it, Grafdigger’s Cage doesn’t stop it from coming into play, it grows Wight.
 But when it’s in play you can’t kill it with creature removal.
 Grist is very dangerous because if it gets going you never get any creatures into play and you lost the game.
 At least you can hit it with Orcish Bowmasters, attack it with a flyer (if Grist doesn’t kill it, maybe a Brazen Borrower), but best to just counter it or the Green Sun’s Zenith for 3.
 They play 4 Green Sun’s Zenith so it may be worth it to board in Grafdigger’s Cage so they can only get Grist and a GSZ for 4 mana you can hopefully Daze or Force at that time.
-Due to the low play rate it’s not worth it to play sideboard hate specifically for them but there is some overlap like Toxic Deluge that is great vs Nadu as well.
+Due to the low play rate it’s not worth it to play sideboard hate specifically for them but there is some overlap like Toxic Deluge.
 Traditionally, Submerge is often played in tempo if you expect lots of green creature decks but with black removal not caring about the toughness of creatures, UB does rarely play it.
 Hard graveyard hate like Surgical Extraction is not worth it due to it being card disadvantage but graveyard hate that can also be a threat is very useful to shrink their X of the Reliquary, for example Emperor of Bones or maybe Unlicensed Hearse or even Nihil Spellbomb.
 You can block a big creature with Tamiyo and then brainstorm to flip it before damage.
 If they have Orcish Bowmasters their trigger goes on the stack first and Tamiyo flips first and fizzles the triggers.